 • Expand our model of offering single-use plastics such as straws and bags upon request only, as is current practice in select jurisdictions where it’s legally required.

-We look forward to sharing future updates on our sustainable packaging efforts as they are available.
+We look forward to sharing future updates on our sustainable packaging efforts here as they are available.